 Brandt Taylor is a Licensed Marriage and Family Therapist Associate trained in individual, group, and systemic family therapy with an emphasis on addiction and recovery.
 Brandt works primarily within the Residential and Partial levels of care that Center for Success and Independence offers its clients.
 Brandt also serves as the Utilization Review Coordinator at Center for Success and Independence.
 A graduate of Texas Tech University, earning a Master of Science in Marriage and Family Therapy and a Bachelor of Science in Human Development and Family Studies with a minor in Addiction Disorders and Recovery Studies.
 Experience includes working therapeutically within the Lubbock County Juvenile Justice Center and the Texas Tech Family Therapy Clinic.
 Born and raised in west Texas, Brandt Taylor enjoys Texas barbecue, the great outdoors, live music, riding bicycles, dogs, and traveling.

-Emily Trof serves as a DBT skills trainer and yoga instructor in the Residential Treatment Program at the Center for Success and Independence.
+Emily Trof serves as a psychotherapist and case manager in the Residential Treatment Program at the Center for Success and Independence.
 She earned her Master’s in Social Work from the University of Houston following a Bachelors in Communication Disorders from the University of Houston.
 Emily is experienced in Dialectical Behavioral Therapy (DBT) and is the coordinator of the DBT program at TCSI.
 As a native Houstonian, Emily enjoys serving her community by helping clients and families improve their lives.
 In her spare time, Emily enjoys reading, traveling, hiking, yoga, and spending time with her two dogs, Greta and Bean.

 Rebekah Wallace is a psychotherapist at the Center for Success and Independence Residential Treatment Center and facilitates individual, group, and family therapies for adolescents and their families.
 Rebekah’s journey at the Center began in the fall of 2015, when she had the opportunity to join the treatment team as an intern for the treatment center.
 She was able to continue this journey as a full-time psychotherapist after graduating from the University of Houston as an MSW.
 Rebekah enjoys utilizing multiple therapeutic approaches, such as CBT, psychodynamic theory as well as Structural Family Therapy.
 Born and raised in San Angelo, TX, Rebekah graduated with an undergraduate degree in Psychology from Angelo State University, with an ever increasing interest in social justice and social work as a whole.
 After being inspired to continue her work with children and adolescents when working primarily with children who possess learning and behavioral disabilities, Rebekah had the chance to be trained in Trauma-Focused Cognitive Behavioral Therapy and participating in the the Graduate College of Social Work’s Trauma Fellowship.
 When Rebekah is not at TCSI working with her clients, she enjoys reading, running, and spending time with her family and friends.